Salmonid Aquaculture

 • Industry Regulation

-To manage potential for environmental impact from finfish farming activities, EPA applies best practice environmental management and regulation to ensure impacts on inland waters and the marine environment are reduced to an acceptable level and the health of the environment is protected.
+To manage potential environmental impacts from finfish farming activities, EPA applies best practice environmental management and regulation to ensure impacts on inland waters and the marine environment are reduced to an acceptable level and the health of the environment is protected.

 • Freshwater Finfish Farms

-The EPA regulates freshwater finfish farms producing salmonids (salmon and trout) at various locations throughout Tasmania, including Port Huon, Cressy, Derwent River, Huon River, Russell River and Tyenna River.
+The EPA regulates freshwater finfish farms producing salmonids (salmon and trout) at various locations throughout Tasmania, including Port Huon, Cressy, and adjacent to the Derwent, Huon, Russell and Tyenna Rivers.
 Most are hatcheries producing smolt (juvenile salmon) for marine based finfish farms.

 • Marine Finfish Farms

 The EPA regulates finfish farming in Tasmanian State coastal waters.
-Finfish farming is conducted in six regions of the State: • D'Entrecasteaux Channel, Huon River Estuary and Port Esperance • Turrakana/Tasman Peninsula and Norfolk Bay • Storm Bay • Macquarie Harbour. • kanamaluka/Tamar Estuary • Okehampton Bay in Mercury Passage on the east coast
+Finfish farming is conducted in six regions of the State, see links on this page.

 • EPA Independent Monitoring